 Many women will experience some form of pain during their period.
-It is very common in young women, and the pain often tends to ease as you get older.
+It is very common in young women, and the pain tends to ease as women get older.

 There are two types of period pain (also known as dysmenorrhoea).
 These types are primary and secondary.